GCSErevision/GCSE-Revision/Chemistry/Chemistry.md

 Atoms have a radius of 0.1nm.

 The Nucleus:
-- Very small centre of atom
+- Very small centre of atom (radius 1/10,000 of that of the atom)
 - Contains protons (+, 1) and neutrons (0, 1)
 - Where most of the mass is concentrated